Learning Development Service

 - Learn to take breaks away from your workspace.
 Relaxing in between revision/coursework periods can help you return to your work with a fresher enthusiasm.

-- Speak to Queens Counselling Services about your feelings of anxiety.
+- Speak to Queen's Counselling Service about your feelings of anxiety.

-- See Learning Development about revision techniques to help you feel more prepared.
+- Make a one-to-one appointment with the Learning Development Service about exam preperation to help you feel more prepared.

 I need some tips for exam preparation.